hypathianet/website/hypathianet/content/docs/Introduction.md

  <dd>This may be due to procurement rules, legal obligations or the wish to run highly
  sensitive workloads in-house, rather than on hardware that the organization has virtually no control over.</dd>
  <dt>The smallest workloads can be <em>very</em> small.</dt>
- <dd>While a cluster build from hypathia.net can run applications that span hundreds of nodes, it will also efficiently handle minimalistic experiments that consist of a single web-page, requested by a single user.</dd>
+ <dd>While a cluster build from hypathia.net can run applications that span hundreds of nodes, it will also efficiently handle minimalistic experiments that consist of a single web-page, requested only a handfull of times by a single user.</dd>
  <dt>Users cannot be assumed to be able to run their own cluster</dt>
  <dd>Actually running a Kubernetes cluster takes quite some expertise and time.
 Requiring every user to do this is not only inefficient with regard to the time of the user, but also makes efficient sharing of computing resources much more complex than need be.
 Especially when ombined with the previous requirement of very small workloads.</dd>
  <dt>Minimal support resources available </dt>